MarvineGothic/AtariGAIL/README.md

 ### Introduction

 This is my thesis project from IT University of Copenhagen.
-The main GAIL(Generative Adversarial Imitation Learning) algorithm is taken from [Andrew Liao's gail-tf repository](https://github.com/andrewliao11/gail-tf).
+The main GAIL(Generative Adversarial Imitation Learning) algorithm implementation is taken from [Andrew Liao's gail-tf repository](https://github.com/andrewliao11/gail-tf).
  Few changes were made to apply GAIL on [Atari domain](https://gym.openai.com/envs/#atari).